-Application : Applied PP 3333 PP 33 Explanation on application of the practice · On 25 January 2021, GIAD confirmed its organisational independence to the AC, with the Group Head, GIAD and all the internal auditors signing the Annual Code of Ethics and Conflict of Interest Declaration indicating that they were and had been independent, objective and in compliance with the Code of Ethics and Conflict of Interest as per the International Professional Practice Framework ("IPPF") in carrying out their duties for the Financial Year.
-The GIAD has 24 personnel comprising the Group Head of IA, 18 internal auditors, four (4) personnel specialising in fraud and investigation and one (1) coordinator.
-The GIAD continued to equip AAGB's internal auditors with adequate knowledge and proficiency.
-The internal auditors attended in-house training in the areas of auditing skills, technical skills and personal development; hence, there were no training costs involved.
-During the Financial Year, the average training days attended by each staff was two days.
-The Group Head, GIAD, Ms. Tan Eng Eng, is a Member of the Malaysian Institute of Accountants ("MIA"), IIA and Association of Chartered Certified Accountants ("ACCA").
+Application : Applied Explanation on application of the practice : On 10 January 2022, the GIAD confirmed its organisational independence to the AC, where the Group Head, GIAD and all the internal auditors had signed the Annual Code of Ethics and Conflict of Interest Declaration that they were and had been independent, objective and in compliance with the Code of Ethics and Conflict of Interest as per the International Professional Practice Framework ("IPPF") in carrying out their duties for the Financial Year.
+The GIAD has 12 personnel comprising the Group Head of IA, 8 internal auditors, and three (3) personnel specialising in fraud and investigation.
+The GIAD continues its commitment to equip its internal auditors with adequate knowledge and proficiency.
+About RM5,000 was spent on training in the areas of auditing skills, technical skills and personal development; inhouse, online and external training.
+As at 31 December 2021, the average training days attended by each staff are two (2) days.
+The Group Head, GIAD during the Financial Year, Mr. Hiew Leong Wai, has a Bachelor of Science (Hons) in Computer Science from the University of Nottingham, UK.
 All of the department personnel have minimum tertiary education from various backgrounds.
 Most of the personnel have relevant professional qualifications such as that of Certified Internal Auditor, Certified Fraud Examiner, Certified Information Systems Auditor and Certified Public Accountant (CPA).
 The GIAD is guided by its Internal Audit Charter that provides independence and reflects the roles, responsibilities, accountability and scope of work of the department in line with the IPPF on Internal Auditing issued by the Institute of Internal Auditors.
 For any significant gaps identified in the governance processes, risk management processes and controls during the engagements, GIAD provides recommendations to management to improve their design and effectiveness of controls where applicable.
+Explanation for departure :